 People buy this item not for the stats that it provides but for passive that it has.
 It grants +2 glory for kills and +1 for kill assists up to a cap of 10.
-Each glory stack provides additional 3 Ability Power however there is one catch.
+Each glory stack provides an additional 3 Ability Power however there is one catch.
 Dying with this ring removes 4 stacks of Glory.
-As you can see it is high risk high reward item so if you are certain that you will win your lane you can buy it at the beginning of the game.
+As you can see it is a high-risk high reward item so if you are certain that you will win your lane you can buy it at the beginning of the game.

 Passive: This item refills upon visiting a shop.
 Abilities and attacks used during the potion effect burn enemies for additional 15 magical damage over 3 seconds.

 This is a compromise between potions, shields, and dagger.
 Corrupting Potion provides a good amount of sustain while increasing your trade potential by a small margin.
 It is advised for champions that quickly run out of mana during an early game like Viktor.
 Corrupting potion might also be a good idea if you are certain that there will be a lot of fighting and returning to base early on.
 Use it only on mages that play in mid or top lane.

 Basic Items (Long Sword, Amplifying Tome, Cloth Armor, and others) - usually taken in the company of health potions.
 It can be a decent choice if you don't want to waste your gold however they won't be as good as Doran's items.
 From those, you can make more complex items.